Tips for competition entrants

 Rockwatch Young Writer Competition (16-18 years)

 The judges are looking for something readable which relates to geology.
-So make your piece be interesting, funny, exciting, or informative, or a mixture of all these qualities.
-Remember that your readers are either professional geologists, or long-term amateurs, so they know all the basics, like how old the Cambrian is, and you don’t need to take up space explaining these.
-However, your readers may not know the geological details of the subject you choose, because they may have spent 30 years working in some narrow branch of geology, like ice age gravels, and have not kept up to date with the rest of geology.
+So make your article interesting, exciting, or informative, or a mixture of all these qualities.
+Remember that the judges are either professional geologists, or long-term amateurs, so they know the basics, like how old the Cambrian is so don’t take up space explaining these.
+However, your readers may not know the geological details of the subject you choose so keep your explanations clear and precise.

 How to find a subject?